wcm-io/wcm-io-testing/aem-mock/src/site/markdown/usage.md

 ### JSON Data as Test Fixture

 Although it is possible to create a resource data hierarchy as text fixture manually using either Sling CRUD API or JCR API this can getting very tedious and affords a lot of boilerplate code.
-To make this easier a `JsonImporter` is provided which allows importing sample data stored as a JSON file in the classpath of the unit test and running the tests against this.
+To make this easier a `ContentLoader` is provided which allows importing sample data stored as a JSON file in the classpath of the unit test and running the tests against this.
 This importer is provided by the [Sling Mocks][sling-mock] implementation.